 The code above can easily be adapted with the use of wildcard characters.
 For example:

 'Loop through each file with an extension of ".xlsx" fileName = Dir("C:\Users\marks\Documents\*.xlsx")

 'Loop through each file containing the word "January" in the filename fileName = Dir("C:\Users\marks\Documents\*January*")

 'Loop through each text file in a folder fileName = Dir("C:\Users\marks\Documents\*.txt")

 Looping through all the files subfolders

-This Macros is significantly more complex.
+This Macro is significantly more complex.
 To ensure the code works with any number of subfolders, the macro will actually call itself.